loafey/master-thesis/Thesis/TODO/Minor.md

 ## 1 Intro
-- [ ] "The concept of linearity in programming languages is not a newly discovered one.": Please formulate positively, and provide some evidence (citations).

 - [ ] "the worries of mis- ..." reformulate in a positive / more direct
   way: explain the two aspects: more restrictive type system -> more powerful laws, rewrites, correctness, efficiency or something in